Most of our early records refer to prisons or jails as gaols.

 This series contains registers of all persons brought to Adelaide Gaol between 1848-1955.
-The indexes cover 1857-1889 and are arranged alphabetically by the prisoner's surname.
+The indexes cover 1848-1912 and are arranged alphabetically by the prisoner's surname.
 These registers are open for public access after 100 years to 31 December from the last year noted in the record.

 Digitised records on FamilySearch - Register of prisoners - Adelaide Gaol, from 1857

 (GRS 2414/1, Volumes C to N up to 21 Dec 1912)

 Register of prisoners in the gaol for assaults, fines, debt etc - Adelaide Gaol, 1838-1844 (GRG 54/23)